The latest from Bluesky.

 When do I get invite codes?
 Do they expire?

-Most accounts receive invite codes after they’ve been on Bluesky for a while — currently, it’s once every two weeks.
+Most accounts receive invite codes after they’ve been on Bluesky for a while.
+We periodically send invites to existing users.
 These codes do not expire, unless we perform a security upgrade on all codes.
 In that case, a security upgrade will change each invite code’s combination of letters, but it will not affect the number of codes that you have.

 Occasionally, when we take action to moderate an account, we may revoke invite codes from that account and other accounts in the same invite tree.